gtolle/stripe-iiftoqbo/README.md

 If you want to inspect your .iif file in CSV format (using Excel, for example), give the '-c' flag.
 It'll dump CSV instead of QBO.

+## License

+New MIT License - Copyright (c) 2014, Gilman Tolle

+See LICENSE for details